Selecting an Aging Life Care Professional

 How Do I Find an Aging Life Care Professional®?

 Looking for an Aging Life Care Professional?
-We have made it easy to locate a professional near you with our Find an Aging Life Care Expert Search feature.
-The search button is located in the header of the website for easy access to the search feature.
+We have made it easy to locate a professional near you!
+Just click the button to the right to visit our Aging Life Care Manager® search tool!

 The Aging Life Care Association® (ALCA) is an organization of practitioners whose goal is the advancement of expert assistance to aging individuals and their families.
 ALCA is committed to maximizing the independence and autonomy of aging adults and strives to ensure the highest quality and most cost-effective health and human services.
 Through education, advocacy, counseling, and service delivery, ALCA members assist older persons and their families in coping with the challenges of aging.